 Graduates will be able to identify the research base and theorists that inform a chosen approach to literacy learning.

-Graduates will be able to design culturally relevant ways of engaging students in generative literacy learning experiences that are informed by community literacy practices.
+Graduates will be able to design culturally sustaining ways of engaging students in generative literacy learning experiences that are informed by community literacy practices.

-Graduates will be able to develop action plans for engaging with educational stakeholders in local or national contexts to communicate information about research-based, culturally relevant literacy practices.
+Graduates will be able to develop action plans for engaging with educational stakeholders in local or national contexts to communicate information about research-based, culturally sustaining literacy practices.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.

 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.

 Courses and milestones designated as critical (marked with !) must be completed in the semester listed to ensure a timely graduation.
 Transfer credit may change the roadmap.